Opioid-free painkiller could help America's drug abuse crisis

-PARSIPPANY, New Jersey --The nation's addiction to opioids is part of a crisis plaguing communities across America.
+PARSIPPANY, New Jersey --The nation's addiction to opioids is part of a crisis plaguing communities across America and particularly the Tri-State Area.
 According to the National Institute on Drug Abuse, opioid deaths have nearly tripled in the past 15 years.

 But a possible antidote -- created in New Jersey -- could be part of the solution to the growing crisis.